Yueming-Yin/T2C-CNN/README.md

 ## Data Processing
 Open "Data_Preparation.ipynb" and run cells one by one.
 The descriptions of each step are included in the annotations, including:

-1. Define file paths and settings, usage:
+1. Define file paths and settings.
+Usage:
     1. Set "data_dir" to the directory that you want the generated data to be saved
     2. Set "box_width" that can cover almost all fluorescent spots in your images.
 The unit is pixel and the default value is 10.
     3. Define "max_drift_distance", which discribe how fast your slide drift under microscope.
 One should consider both microscope resolution and magnification factor.